Invigilation and Syllabus Information for NDCA Competitors

 Forward Spot Turn: Not allowed in Bronze ChaCha or Rumba.

 Paseo or Aida.
-We normally dance this pattern in International from a spiral, so we forget that what happens AFTER the spiral is the Aida.
-And this pattern is a Silver American Cha Cha pattern, often danced in Bronze.
+We normally dance this pattern in International from a spiral (not allowed in bronze), and we forget that what happens AFTER the spiral is the Aida.
+And this pattern is a Silver American Cha Cha and Rumba pattern.

 Hip Twist: A bronze closed hip twist is danced from closed position and with a closed hold.
 Many times in International Bronze Rumba dancers perform a hip twist from open facing and with only one hand, this is a silver open hip twist.